 “Our 2022 results find that supply chain organizations show strong intent to support diversity, equity and inclusion — particularly for women and underrepresented races and ethnicities,” says Dana Stiffler, Distinguished VP analyst at Gartner.
 “However, we also see a chasm between global, publicly held companies and the rest in terms of commitment and results.”

 Supply chain leaders already have to deal with a major talent shortage.
-To stay attractive for new and existing talent, they must closely evaluate their organization's supply chain diversity commitments and take appropriate action.
-The 2021 Gartner/ASCM Supply Chain Diversity, Equity & Inclusion Survey was conducted globally, and while many of the respondents were located in the U.S., Canada and Europe, the learnings are applicable for different geographies and dimensions of diversity.
+To stay attractive for new and existing talent, you must closely evaluate your organization's DEI commitments and take appropriate action.
+The 2022 Gartner/ASCM Supply Chain Diversity, Equity & Inclusion Survey was conducted globally, and while many of the respondents were located in the U.S., Canada and Europe, the learnings are applicable for different geographies and dimensions of diversity.

 Learning No. 1: Publicly held and global companies lead the way